TO HAWAIIAN NATIONALS

 If you do not vote because you believe doing so would compromise your beliefs in the above and would constitute collusion with the occupying powers;

 IF YOU ANSWERED YES TO ANY OF THE ABOVE,

 Question: What did our Kūpuna, Patriots, and Aloha ʻĀina do, what did our Ali‘i do, what did Queen Lili‘uokalani do, after the Overthrow and before Annexation?

 Answer: They did everything they could to restore the Kingdom after the Overthrow and fought against Anexation to the U.S.

 Question: What did they do after Annexation?
 Did they embrace the occupying power, did they stop caring and doing, did they fade away in silence?

-Answer: No, they continued to recognize the legitimacy of the Hawaiian Kingdom, they continued to care for the People, they recognized the power of the vote as a means to benefit the People, and they engaged in political activism!
+Answer: No, they continued to care for the People, they recognized the power of the vote as a means to benefit the People, and they engaged in political activism!

 SEE BELOW FOR A SAMPLING OF WHAT HAWAIIAN NATIONALS, PATRIOTS, AND ALOHA ʻĀINA